Overview & Career Outcomes

 The internship is a hands-on working experience in the student’s field of concentration requiring a minimum of 150 hours of placement under the supervision of both an employer and a faculty member.
 Beginning in the semester preceding the internship placement, the student identifies what type of organization they desire for their internship.
 The student holds primary responsibility for obtaining a field experience site and is responsible for setting up interviews with prospective internship sites Students may not perform internships at their current place of employment without prior consent of the Dean of Graduate and Professional Studies.
 This course is taken during the student’s final graduate semester

 Candidates seeking admission to Lasell University's MS in Project Management must hold a bachelor's degree from an accredited institution.
 GRE/GMAT scores are not required for admission.
-The TOEFL may be waived for international applicants who have earned a bachelor's degree at an accredited college/university in the United States, United Kingdom, Australia, New Zealand, or Canada.
-All other applicants must submit a TOEFL/IELTS score.

 Admission Requirements Checklist: